KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Phil and Christine

-My friends and colleagues Phil and Christine visited Plano for DevUp, and we had time to hangout before I flew out for DjangoCon US in Chicago.
+My friends and colleagues Phil and Christine visited Plano to speak at DevUp, an internal JPMorganChase conference, and we had time to hangout before I flew out for DjangoCon US in Chicago.

 Phil was part of the interview process when I was hired at JPMorganChase and Christine and Julie were two of my teammates.
 I have learned so much from all of them!